mdaveijk/S3-Portfolio/CineMatch/Project_Analysis.md

 ### 4.1 Homepage (3 versions)

 To choose the best design for the homepage, I conducted a survey on social media for homepage designs found on dribbble.
-Also more about that process in the **[Web Application in Practice](WebApplication_InPractice.md#6-user-experience)** document.
+Also more about that process in the section about user experience in the **[Web Application in Practice](WebApplication_InPractice.md#62-finding-the-right-design)** document.
 I made a top three out of these choices.

 The first two designs both received six votes.
 The third version can be seen as a combination of the other two, but it was initially inspired by a different design I had come across.